-At the time of the drafting of this technical staff report, a Comprehensive Design Plan, CDP-1702, is scheduled to be heard before the Planning Board on October 25, 2018 preceding this application.
-The CDP is for a food and beverage store in combination with a gas station on the subject site.
+A Comprehensive Design Plan, CDP-1702, was heard before the Planning Board on October 25, 2018 and approved preceding this application.
+The CDP was approved for a food and beverage store in combination with a gas station on the subject site.
 The applicant filed a variance to Section 25-122(b)(1)(G) of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) for the removal of 27 specimen trees and submitted a statement of justification for environmental impacts.
-These requests were evaluated with the review of CDP.
-The development proposed with the CDP, if approved, will be consistent with the development analyzed herein.
+These requests were evaluated and approved with the review of CDP.
+The development approved with the CDP, is consistent with the development analyzed herein.

-A Specific Design Plan SDP-1703 application is also pending and will be heard before the Planning Board on a future agenda for development of the subject site, which will be evaluated for conformance to the CDP and this PPS.
+A Specific Design Plan SDP-1703 application is pending and will be heard before the Planning Board on a future agenda for development of the subject site, which will be evaluated for conformance to the CDP and this PPS.

-3. Community Planning-Plan Prince George's 2035 Approved General Plan (Plan 2035) locates the subject site in the Established Communities.
+6. Community Planning-Plan Prince George's 2035 Approved General Plan (Plan 2035) locates the subject site in the Established Communities.
 The vision for the Established Communities is to accommodate context-sensitive infill and low- to medium-density development.